hed-standard/hed-examples/docs/source/HedMatlabTools.md

 The simplest service is `get_services`, which returns a string containing information about the available services.
 This service requires no additional parameters.
+In this and other examples, we assume that `getHostOptions` has been called to retrieve `servicesUrl` and `options` for use in the session.

 `````{admonition} Request a list of available HED web services.
 :class: tip